Cghlewis/data-mgmt-ed-research-book/_book/05-dmp.md

 ## Getting help

 Since DMPs are written before a project is funded, and therefore before additional staff members may be hired, oftentimes the investigators developing the grant proposal are the ones who write the DMP.
 However, when constructing your DMP it is well worth your time to enlist help.
 If you have an existing data manager or data team, you will most certainly want to consult with them when writing your plan to ensure your decisions are feasible.
 If you work for a university system, your research data librarians are also excellent resources with a wealth of knowledge about writing comprehensive data management plans.
-Also, if you plan to share your final data with a repository or institutional archive you will want to contact their team when writing your plan as well.
+Also, if you plan to share your final data in a repository or institutional archive you will want to contact their team when writing your plan as well.
 The repository may have its own requirements for how and when data must be shared, and it is helpful to outline those guidelines in your data management plan at the time of submission.
 Last, you may want to obtain the help of your colleagues.
 Your colleagues have likely written DMPs before and many people are willing to share their plans as a way to help others better understand what to include.

 As mentioned before, your DMP is a living document, and you can always update your plan during or after your project completion.
 It may be helpful to keep in contact with your program officer regarding any potential changes throughout your project.